astralyxdev/ton-givers-analytics/README.md

 # TON Givers Analytics
-We have developed several scripts to analyze transactions sent from gyvers contracts.
+We have developed several scripts to analyze transactions sent from Givers contracts.

 ## QA